AlexandreMorinvil/music_paradigm/README.md

 $ sudo npm install -g mongo-express

 ## 2. Start the MongoDB service
+## (Depending on you instalation of mongodb, the command might be one of the following)

 $ sudo systemctl start mongod

+$ sudo systemctl start mongodb

 # 3. Run the following commands